Risks You Need To Know Before Getting in AGNC Investment Corp. (NASDAQ:AGNC)

 Is the stock of AGNC attractive?

-In related news, Director, CEO, and CIO, Kain Gary D bought 189,188 shares of the company’s stock in a transaction that recorded on May 06.
-The purchase was performed at an average price of 12.60, for a total value of 2,383,390.
-As the purchase deal closes, the Director, FISK JOHN D now bought 15,628 shares of the company’s stock, valued at 199,570.
-Also, Director, Davis Morris A. bought 7,350 shares of the company’s stock in a deal that was recorded on Nov 05.
-The shares were cost at an average price of 17.02 per share, with a total market value of 125,060.
-Following this completion of disposal, the Director, CEO, and CIO, Kain Gary D now holds 97,802 shares of the company’s stock, valued at 1,733,722.
+In related news, Director, Davis Morris A. sold 4,000 shares of the company’s stock in a transaction that recorded on May 11.
+The sale was performed at an average price of 12.47, for a total value of 49,860.
+As the sale deal closes, the Director, CEO, and CIO, Kain Gary D now bought 189,188 shares of the company’s stock, valued at 2,383,390.
+Also, Director, FISK JOHN D bought 15,628 shares of the company’s stock in a deal that was recorded on Apr 30.
+The shares were price at an average price of 12.77 per share, with a total market value of 199,570.
+Following this completion of acquisition, the Director, Davis Morris A. now holds 7,350 shares of the company’s stock, valued at 125,060.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.50%.

 9 out of 13 analysts covering the stock have rated it a Buy, while 4 have maintained a Hold recommendation on AGNC Investment Corp..
 0 analysts has assigned a Sell rating on the AGNC stock.
 The 12-month mean consensus price target for the company’s shares has been set at $13.95.